UrieLara/urielara/README.md

-## Hello! 👋 I'm Uriel Lara
+## Hello! 👋 I'm Uriel ##
-_Mechatronics & System Computer Engineer._

-💻 I'm currently learning and applying C#, JavaScript, HTML, and CSS to develop web pages with ASP.NET.
-I'm also gaining experience in deploying ASP.NET applications using Docker on Linux servers.

-🎮 Studying Video Game Development, working toward the skills needed to craft immersive digital experiences in the future.

-Always eager to learn and code! ✨
+🎮 Aspiring Video Game Developer
+I'm currently studying Video Game Development, improving my skills to bring ideas to life and create engaging interactive worlds.

+💻 While I have experience with JavaScript, HTML, CSS, ASP.NET and deployment on Linux servers for web pages, my main focus is game development.

+🔍 I'm continuously learning and coding, building skills for a career in game development.

-~ A good coffee always accompanies my lines of code ☕ ~
+☕ ~ _A good coffee always accompanies my lines of code_ ~

 <!--
 **UrieLara/urielara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.